 Will it be obvious that I had implant surgery?

 Yes, for the first couple of days, your face will be swollen.
 While no one will be able to tell what type of oral surgery you had, it will be clear that you had a procedure.
 Do not worry, this is perfectly normal.
 While it can be inconvenient for a few days, the end result is worth it because you will have a natural-looking and durable replacement tooth.
-At Sam Patel DDS, PA, we also provide our McKinney patients with a temporary denture to wear.
+At Sam Patel DDS, PA, we also provide our patients with a temporary denture to wear.
 This will restore the appearance of your smile while you are waiting for the crown to be attached.
-If you live in the 75069 area and want a discreet solution, wearing a temporary denture is a must.
+If you live in the McKinney area and want a discreet solution, wearing a temporary denture is a must.

 What is the recovery process like when the tooth is attached?

 Once the titanium implant and your jawbone have fused together, your jaw will provide a base of sturdy support for your replacement tooth.
 Essentially, it will be as strong as a natural tooth would be.
 Since the invasive portion of the procedure takes place when we surgically implant the post, attaching the crown is not an issue.
 You may feel some slight sensitivity in your gums, but this will be minor and easy to control with ibuprofen.
 There will be no swelling or extensive recovery associated with this aspect of the process.
 You will most likely only need to go through the recovery stage once.